minprog/cs50x-1718-1819/problems/cards/lab/README.md

     import random

 **Second**, write a `shuffle` method for the `Deck` class.
-It should do nothing other than call `random.shuffle` with `cards` as a parameter.
+It should do nothing other than call `random.shuffle` with the `cards` attribute as a parameter.
 This will provide shuffling functionality for your class, and *delegate* that functionality to another (Python-provided) module.

 {% spoiler "Syntax Help" %}
 As an example, `random.shuffle` can be used to shuffle lists like this: